Ravens to sign S Earl Thomas, RB Mark Ingram

 Thomas has drawn comparisons to Reed throughout his career because of his great range.
 His ability to cover lots of ground should allow safety Tony Jefferson to play closer to the line of scrimmage.

-Despite his stellar résumé -- Thomas is a shoo-in for the Seahawks' Ring of Honor when his playing days are over -- his departure this offseason was considered a given following the tumultuous events from the past 15 months.
+Despite his stellar résumé -- Thomas is a shoo-in for the Seahawks Ring of Honor when his playing days are over -- his departure this offseason was considered a given following the tumultuous events of the past 15 months.

 He returned from his holdout just before Seattle's season opener.
 After two interceptions in a Week 3 win over the Cowboys, Thomas told reporters that his absences in practice that week were tied to his displeasure over his contract, saying he needed to protect himself and that he would have been practicing if the Seahawks were invested in him like he was invested in himself.

-As he was being taken off the field on a cart after breaking his leg in Week 4, television cameras showed Thomas extending his middle finger toward Seattle's sideline.
+As he was being taken off the field on a cart after breaking his leg in Week 4, television cameras showed Thomas extending his middle finger toward the Seattle sideline.
 It would be the last image of him in a Seahawks uniform.

-Ingram turns 30 in December, which can be a taboo number for a running back.
+Ingram will turn 30, which can be a taboo number for a running back, in December.
 But the two-time Pro Bowler, 2011 first-round draft pick and former Heisman Trophy winner has played some of his best football over the past three seasons.

 Plus, his mileage has been somewhat minimized by having spent much of his eight-year career with the Saints in time-shares -- including his historic pairing with Alvin Kamara over the past two seasons.